glisak/Rhetos-wiki/Data-structures-and-relationships.md

 Simple business rules:

 * You can mark any property to be **Required**, it will generate an on-save validation.
-  * Note: Required properties are still created with nullable types in C# and database, in order to allow more flexible and uniform handling of changes in business rules, application upgrades and error validation reporting.
+  * Note: Required properties are still created with nullable types in C# and database.
 * The **Unique** concept generates a unique SQL index on the column.

 ## One-to-many relationship (master-detail)